Xiaolüren

-Xiaolüren (Hsiao-lu-jen; 小綠人 (Hsiao^{3}-lü^{4}-jen^{2}, Xiǎolǜrén); "Little Green Man"; officially 行人倒數計時顯示, "Pedestrian Countdown Display"; German: Ampelmännchen, "little traffic light man") can refer to any pedestrian traffic lights, but most often the animated traffic light system originally from Taiwan.
+Xiaolüren (Hsiao-lu-jen; 小綠人 (Hsiao^{3}-lü^{4}-jen^{2}, Xiǎolǜrén); "Little Green Man"; officially 行人倒數計時顯示, "Pedestrian Countdown Display") can refer to any pedestrian traffic lights, but most often the animated traffic light system originally from Taiwan.
 It was first implemented in Taipei City between Songshou Road and Songzhi Road, in 1999, and came into widespread use around the country and almost replaced incandescent, static and non-animated pedestrian traffic lights within a few years.

-The light displays an image of a little green, blue, or white man, with or without a hat, animated in usually seven frames at varying speed to suggest relative urgency.
-It is also used in many other parts of the world, including Spain (especially in Seville), China, Malaysia, Mexico, Egypt, Japan, Peru, Thailand, Cambodia, Romania, Italy, Australia, New Zealand, United Kingdom, Argentina, Chile, United Arab Emirates, Brazil, Indonesia, Portugal (Leiria) and many others.
+The light displays an image of a green, blue, or white person, with or without a hat, animated in usually seven frames at varying speed to suggest relative urgency.
+It is also used in many other parts of the world, including Spain (especially in Seville), China, Malaysia, Mexico, Egypt, Japan, Peru, Thailand (Effective in 2016), Cambodia, Romania, Italy, Australia (Non Animated), New Zealand (Non-Animated), United Kingdom (Non-Animated), Argentina, Chile, United Arab Emirates (Non-Animated), Brazil, Indonesia, Portugal (Leiria) and many others.
+Including Philippines.

 On 18 March 2016 Google celebrated Xiaolüren's 17th birthday with a Google Doodle.

 A similar figure as a crossing signal first appeared in East Berlin in 1961 and gained the local nickname Ampelmännchen, but was static rather than animated.

 Origin

 Xiaolüren, a sign on traffic signals for pedestrians, was created in 1961 by traffic psychologist Karl Peglau (1927–2009) as part of a proposal for a new traffic lights layout in East Berlin, Germany.
 The sign is generally for pedestrian road-crossings.
-The frontal-facing red man denotes "stop", while the animated side-facing green man in the striding motion denotes "go ahead".
-Until 2000, however, the green man was static rather than animated in other cities of the world, including Berlin.
+The frontal-facing red person denotes "stop", while the animated side-facing green person in the striding motion denotes "go ahead".
+Until 2000, however, the green person was static rather than animated in other cities of the world, including Berlin.